yaskovdev/blog/_posts/2017-12-25-13-mistakes-you-make-in-your-code.md

 ### Comments make my code more clear

-Prefers comments to self-explanatory names for variables, methods, classes etc.
+No. They just generate noise.
+Prefer self-explanatory names for variables, methods, classes etc. to comments.
+If you have to write a comment for your code, this is a signal that your code needs to be refactored to the state when the comment becomes absolutely obvious and redundant.

-### Over-engineered solutions show to everyone how smart I am
+### Over-engineered solutions show everyone that I am smart

 Invents over-engineered solutions.
 And then genuinely defends them as if they were their own children.